-As part of its supply chain optimization initiative designed to increase operational efficiencies and enhance customer service, HSNi announced in June 2015 its plan to close the HSN distribution center in Roanoke, Virginia and expand the capabilities of its distribution center in Piney Flats, Tennessee.
+As part of its supply chain optimization initiative, HSNi announced in June 2015 its plan to close the HSN distribution center in Roanoke, Virginia and expand the capabilities of its distribution center in Piney Flats, Tennessee.
 The closure will involve the eventual elimination of approximately 350 positions at the Virginia facility.
-HSNi expects the closure to occur in accordance with an eighteen-month transition plan and be substantially completed by 2017.
+HSNi expects the closure to occur in accordance with a two-year transition plan and be substantially completed in 2017.